 So the year is 2006

 And I had my new camera; it was a beast in many senses.
 My Canon EOS 10D had survived 2 ½ years before I ‘needed’ to upgrade.
-In the interim I had started to build a decent collection of lenses, so my kit bag was expanding.
+In the interim, I had started to build a decent collection of lenses, so my kit bag was expanding.
 I should say kit bags, but that is another story.

-The trip to the west coast taught me an important lesson in camera management, the horror word for those of us with interchangeable lenses; DUST.
+The trip to the west coast taught me an essential lesson in camera management, the horror word for those of us with interchangeable lenses; DUST.
 Yes, the photos from that break have a very nasty sprinkling of dust contamination on the sensor, and it was my own fault.

-Still 2007 was going to be better.
+Still, 2007 was going to be better.

 * This post may contain links to affiliated sites where we earn a small commission at no additional charge to you.